tdwg/mineralogy/specification.md

 #### MaterialAssertion (dwc:MaterialAssertion)

-**Definition:** Assertions about physical and morphological properties of specimens and constituent parts.
+**Definition:** Assertions about physical and morphological properties of specimens and specimen parts.

 **Scope:** Contains the most extensive vocabulary for describing: